 For examples of features you can create with this app, see the Sample use cases section.

-The File and Directory Entries API is an alternative to other storage APIs like IndexedDB, WebSQL (which has been deprecated since November18, 2010), and AppCache.
+The File and Directory Entries API is an alternative to other storage APIs such as IndexedDB.
 The API is a better choice for apps that deal with blobs for the following reasons: